If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 - The guidelines offered for the grind size aren’t as helpful as intended.
-Many users claim that you’d get a coarse grind than expected when following the guidelines printed on the back of the hopper lid.
+Many users claim you’d get a coarser grind than expected when following the guidelines printed on the back of the hopper lid.

 - Sometimes the grinder keeps working longer than expected, which doesn’t come as a problem, but it’s a bit annoying.

 If you’re unsure about the Fellow Ode or want to learn more about it, you can check our detailed Fellow Ode grinder review.

 The Baratza Virtuoso+ is a great choice for those who value time-tested quality and performance.
 The Baratza Virtuoso Plus has more than ten years in the market with few changes, which proves its durability and sound performance.

 - Solid construction for a durable grinder.
 Baratza manufactures long-lasting products, and the Virtuoso Plus isn’t an exception.
 This grinder case is made of thick plastic and stainless steel, and the machine inside is powerful, with outstanding steel burrs.